tinted-theming/tinty/USAGE.md

 `tinty list` shows the merged set and `tinty apply <system>-<slug>` applies any of them.

-When more than one repository defines the same `<system>-<slug>` scheme, precedence is deterministic: the built-in `schemes` repo wins over extras, and earlier-listed extras win over later ones.
+The repositories form an overlay stack with the built-in `schemes` repo at the bottom, so when more than one defines the same `<system>-<slug>` scheme the last-listed one wins: an extra overrides the built-in repo, and a later-listed extra overrides an earlier one.
+This lets you override a scheme (built-in or from another extra) by declaring your own copy lower in `config.toml`.
 Shadowed duplicates are noted on stderr so nothing is silently dropped.

 Scheme repositories are stored under `scheme-repos/` in your data directory, separate from template `[[items]]` (which stay in `repos/`).
 If you upgraded